 How do I know if my child is experiencing anxiety?

-What types of services are offered by the Anxiety Program?
+What types of services are offered by the Center for Psychological Services?

-If you are unsure whether or not your child’s difficulties involve anxiety, here is a checklist, which you can discuss with the Director of the Child Anxiety Program when you arrive for your initial evaluation.
+If you are unsure whether or not your child’s difficulties involve anxiety, here is a checklist that you can discuss with your therapist when you arrive for your initial evaluation:

 - Does your child have an excessive fear of separation from parents or from home?